buildtesters/buildtest/README.rst

 --------

 buildtest is released under the MIT License.
-See `LICENSE <https://github.com/buildtesters/buildtest/blob/master/LICENSE>`_ for more details
+See `LICENSE <https://github.com/buildtesters/buildtest/blob/master/LICENSE>`_ for more details.